MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 # [Mobile](#tab/mobile)

 After entering the meeting and adding the app from desktop or web, the app is visible in mobile Teams meeting under the **Apps** section.
 Select **Apps** to show the list of apps.
-User can launch any of the apps as an in meeting side panel of the app.
+User can launch any of the apps as an in-meeting side panel of the app.

 The in-meeting dialog box is displayed where you can enter your response as a feedback.